 Seasonality is leverage.

-The Bigger Lesson for Internet Marketers
+The Key Takeaway for Aspiring Internet Marketers

 This isn’t about one product.